 The Hall of Fame Ballot is always one of contention, of anguish and of rage.
-Last year, we were all throwing our arms up over that one guy from Worcester who refused to vote for Mariano Rivera.
+Two years ago, we were all throwing our arms up over that one guy from Worcester who refused to vote for Mariano Rivera.
 His reasoning?
 The Closer is the easiest position, all it requires you to do is get three outs.

 That guy sucks.